opennext-io/onpc-provisioning/README.md

 Route to infra-master networks should be added (pushed) automatically and you should now be able to access any IP on those networks behind the VPN.

+Note that the previous installation and configuration of Nginx as a reverse proxy to access to Horizon and Grafana is now disabled by default and can be reinstated using -e opennext_reverse_nginx=True